murphye/tame-spring-microservices-graphql/README.md

 # *"Pictograph"* GraphQL + Lilo Demo

 *Pictograph* is a demo application with an API that is implemented with GraphQL.
-It's meant to mimic a photo sharing site where users can "like" pictures.
+It's meant to mimic a photo sharing website API where users can "like" pictures.

 *Pictograph* is comprised of the following microservices: